 I’m a PhD student at the Harvard-MIT Division of Health Sciences and Technology.
-My primary research interest is in using techniques from statistical signal processing and machine learning to better understand medical data.
+My primary research interest is in developing explainable statistical techniques that help clinicians interpret and act on medical data.

 Predicting Alarm Relevance in Neonatal Intensive Care Units